brikis98/yevgeniy-brikman-homepage/_posts/2021-03-11-the-founders-dilemmas.md

 - Hire senior, experienced employees
 - Delegate decision making to appropriate experts
 - Be open to giving up the CEO role and other high-level roles to the best candidate
-- Raise money primarily from venture capitalists and be open to investory-friendly terms to attract the best investors (e.g., more equity, voting rights, control over the board, etc).
+- Raise money primarily from venture capitalists and be open to investor-friendly terms to attract the best investors (e.g., more equity, voting rights, control over the board, etc).

 ## Entrepreneurs make _less_ money